 American Express portability.
 Amex has a Global Card Transfer program that may allow Canadian Amex cardholders to apply for a U.S. Amex card with shortened underwriting.
 The program is not advertised loudly.
 Call Amex Canada before you move to start the transfer process.

 Nova Credit.
-Nova is a third-party service that translates international credit history (including Canada) into a format some U.S. lenders accept.
+Nova is a third-party service that translates international credit history into a U.S. credit passport, including Canada, into a format some U.S. lenders accept.
 Capital One, American Express, and a handful of others use Nova for select credit card and apartment applications.
 Visit novacredit.com to check eligibility.

 Step 1: Set up your U.S. financial identity